Valterri Bottas, the Alfa Romeo F1 driver

 Bottas in F1 with Alfa Romeo

-After having been Hamilton’s sidekick for a long time in Mercedes in 2022 Bottas landed in Alfa Romeo where he was awarded the role of first guide.
-With the Italian team powered by Ferrari Bottas collected the first points in Bahrain.
+After being Hamilton’s sidekick at Mercedes for a long time in 2022, Bottas has landed in Alfa Romeo where he was awarded the role of first guide.
+With the Ferrari-powered Italian team, Bottas picked up his first points in Bahrain.

 After retiring due to technical problems in the Saudi Arabian Grand Prix, he finished in the points in the following five races, eighth in Australiafifth in Emilia-Romagna Grand Prix at Imolaseventh y You love mesixth in Spain behind his old teammate Lewis Hamilton and ninth in the historic Monaco Grand Prix.